jbx-protocol/juice-docs-v2/docs/protocol/api/contracts/or-abstract/jbsingletokenpaymentterminal/read/currencyfortoken.md

   @notice
   The currency that should be used for the specified token.

-  ignored: _token The token to check for the currency of.
+  @param _token The token to check for the currency of.

   @return The currency index.
 */
-function currencyForToken(address) external view override returns (uint256) {
+function currencyForToken(address _token) external view override returns (uint256) {
+  _token; // Prevents unused var compiler and natspec complaints.

   return currency;
 }
 ```